SaulVas/ICS2000-Source-Code/Documentation/Report.md

 3. Defining the Objective
    - The objective function is to minimize the sum of the binary decision variables, effectively minimizing the number of picture points.
 4. Defining the Constraints:
-   - For each cell (i, j) in the partition, the function ensures that there is at least one picture point within a distance of 3 cells in in the x direction and 4 cells in the y direction. (inclusive).
+   - For each cell (i, j) in the partition, the function ensures that there is at least one picture point within a distance of 3 cells in the x direction and 4 cells in the y direction. (inclusive).
    - 3 and 4 were used since we discovered that at an altitude of 35m we have the greatest balance of detection accuracy and field of view.
 Through experimentation we discovered that the width and height of the FOV at this altitude were 30m and 40m respectively.
    - For our simulation we are dividing all values by 10, and we also opted to assume that the drones detect a slightly smaller area.
 Although this introduces a bit of redundancy, we discovered that the object detection algorithm is slightly worse when the car is positioned at the very edge of the frame.
 This precautionary step should minimize that.
 5. Solving the Problem